Jewish funerals in Australia: rites, mourning and what to expect

 Hesped (eulogy).
 One or more eulogies are delivered, typically by the rabbi, family members, or close friends.
 The hesped honours the life of the deceased and expresses the community's loss.

-El Moley Rachamim.
+El Malei Rachamim.
 The cantor or rabbi chants this prayer, asking God to grant the soul rest under the wings of the Divine Presence.
 It is one of the most recognisable elements of a Jewish funeral.

 There is no music at a Jewish funeral.
 No flowers are displayed at the service or the grave.
 Charity donations in memory of the deceased are the preferred alternative to flowers.